gidpfeffer/slogo/doc/README.md

 ## Any known bugs, crashes, or problems with the project's functionality

-For nested command such as product fd 50 rt 30, the order of commands executed on the turtle is reversed ( the turtle rotates then move forward )
+For nested command such as product fd 50 rt 30, the order of commands executed on the turtle is reversed ( the turtle rotates then move forward ).
+Also, the control structures don't support variables to iterate over although they do support commands.
+For example, must say for [ :x 1 10 1 ] or for [ :x 1 product 1 10 1 ]. make :y 10 for [ :x 1 :y 1 ] is not supported.

 ## Any extra features included in the project